-VAT on supplies of services do not work in the same way & advice should be sought prior to any services being ordered.
+From 1 January 2015, the rules around EU VAT on supplies of services will change.
+This will be dependent on the location of the customer.
+Advice should be sought prior to any services being ordered.

-Norfolk County Council's Tax Accountant Hayley Buckland 01603 223177 should be informed of any foreign transaction as adjustments to the Authority's VAT return may need to be made.
+The County Councils Tax Accountant should be informed of any EU acquisitions and imports as adjustments to the Councils VAT return may need to be made.